psingapan/DemonSlayer-RNG-Combat/README.md

-**Update: To run the program, you can download the .sln file and open it in Visual Studio.
+**Update: To run the program, download the .sln file and open it in Visual Studio.
+The game may be buggy, working on revisions to story, character, and game mechanics.

 --- DemonSlayer-RNG-Combat---